Newspaper Page Text

 house Glee Club and Quartette

-(men's voices), the Spelman Glee
+। men's voices), the Spelman Glee

-Club and Quartette (women'’s)
+Club and Quartette (women’s)

-voices), and the mixed chorus. |
+voices), and the mixed chorus.

 The program this year includes

-two chorales, - “Brgak Forth, O
+two chorales.
+"Bt< ik Forth, O

-Beatuteous Night” Back, and “The
+Beatuteous Night.”
+Back, and "The

-Prince of Peace” 14th century chor
+Prince of Peacr ' 14th century chor

-ale melody; carols from the Bhoem
+ale melody; carol from tin* Bhoem

-jan.
-French, English, Russian, and
+ian.
+French, English.
+Russian, and

-Slovak, and a group of Negro spir
+Slovak, and a I’n-.iii of Negro spir

 ituals.
-Among the old favorites are
+Among tin' old favorites are

 old Provencal written by Saboly